thosgood/this-weeks-finds/markdown/101-151/week112.md

 conditions, one often needs to "add an extra boundary term to the action" - some sort of integral over the boundary - to get things to work out right.
-There is a whole yoga of finding the right boundary term to go along with the boundary conditions\... an arcane little art\... just one of those things theoretical physicists do, that for some reason never find their way into the popular press.
+There is a whole yoga of finding the right boundary term to go along with the boundary conditions... an arcane little art... just one of those things theoretical physicists do, that for some reason never find their way into the popular press.

-But in this case the boundary term is all-important, because it's\...
+But in this case the boundary term is all-important, because it's...

                           THE CHERN-SIMONS ACTION!